Career, Salary and Education Information

 Sociologists typically need a master's degree or Ph.D.
 There are two types of sociology master's degree programs: traditional programs and applied, clinical, and professional programs.
 Traditional programs prepare students to enter a Ph.D. program.
 Applied, clinical, and professional programs prepare students to enter the workplace, teaching them the necessary analytical skills to perform sociological research in a professional setting.

-Courses in research methods and statistics are important for both master’s and Ph.D. candidates.
+Courses in research methods and statistics are important for candidates in both master's and Ph.D. programs.
 Many programs also offer opportunities to gain experience through internships or by preparing reports for clients.

 Candidates with a bachelor's degree may benefit from internships or volunteer work when looking for entry-level positions in sociology or a related field.
 These types of opportunities give students a chance to apply their academic knowledge in a professional setting and develop skills needed for the field.

 Analytical skills.
-Sociologists must be able to carefully analyze data and other information, often using statistical methods to test their theories.
+Sociologists must be able to examine data and other information, often using statistical methods to test their theories.

 Communication skills.
 Sociologists need strong communication skills when they conduct interviews, collaborate with colleagues, and write and present research results.

 Critical-thinking skills.
 Sociologists design research projects and collect, process, and analyze information to draw logical conclusions about society and various groups of people.

 The median annual wages for sociologists in the top industries in which they work are as follows:

 |Research and development in the social sciences and humanities||$99,640|